Son-Guhun/MDLX-Model-Optimizer-Script/readme.txt

 Instructions:

-Use the .bat files to optimizer your models.
-Simply drag the model file to the .bat file and it will be converted as "filename-opt.mdx/mdl"
+To optimize a model, simply drag it into the Optimizer.exe file.
+If the file is an MDX file, it will automaticlly be converted to MDL using MDLXConv version 1.04 and then converted back into MDX once it has been fully optimized.

-Currently, linearizing the animations is the only optimization that will be made to the model.
-Use other tools for other optimizations.
+Optimized file swill be named: "filename-opt.mdl" or "filename-opt.mdx".
 /////////////////////////////